-What is the FODMAP content of applesauce?
+What are the health benefits of applesauce?

 What are the benefits of a low FODMAP diet?